Basilan: Administrative divisions

 Basilan is subdivided into 11 municipalities and two cities.
 There are 255 barangays.

-Isabela, on the northern shore of Basilan Island facing Zamboanga City, is a component city and then capital of the province from 1975 to 2017.
+Basilan used to be part of Western Mindanao (former name for Zamboanga Peninsula), but, across the two plebiscites, the majority of the province's residents Basilan opted to join ARMM in 2001, and Bangsamoro, which superseded ARMM, in 2019.
+However, the city of Isabela has consistently voted against its inclusion to the region, so the city remains a part of Zamboanga Peninsula.

+Cities

+Isabela, on the northern shore of Basilan Island facing Zamboanga City, is a component city of the province, formerly serving as its capital from 1975 to 2017.
+Originally called Pasangen (rough English translation for "town") by natives, it still hosts the Basilan Provincial Capitol, the Governor's Executive Residence, the provincial offices of the executive departments and line agencies as well as most of the municipal offices of its neighboring municipalities.
+In 1848, it was officially renamed Isabela de Basilan, derived from the Spanish fort built on the area where the present Provincial Capitol now stands — Fort Isabella Segunda — which, in turn, was named after Spanish Queen Isabella II.
+It was renamed Isabela Municipality in 1973 and formally as the City of Isabela in 2001.
 Isabela votes for provincial officials, shares its tax revenues with the province, and continues to be under the jurisdiction of Basilan for the administration of provincially devolved services and functions.
-However, for the administration of regional services, the city is part of the Zamboanga Peninsula Region, while the rest of Basilan in the Bangsamoro Autonomous Region in Muslim Mindanao.

-Basilan used to be part of Western Mindanao (the former name of Zamboanga Peninsula) but, in a recent plebiscite, the residents of some parts of Basilan opted to join ARMM, with the exception of Isabela.
-Originally called Pasangen (the rough English translation is "town") by natives, it still hosts the Basilan Provincial Capitol, the Governor's Executive Residence, the provincial offices of the executive departments and line agencies as well as most of the municipal offices of its neighboring municipalities.
-Starting in 1848 it was officially renamed Isabela de Basilan, derived from the Spanish fort built on the area where the present Provincial Capitol now stands — Fort Isabella Segunda — which, in turn, was named after Spanish Queen Isabella II.
-It was renamed Isabela Municipality in 1973 and formally as the City of Isabela on April 25, 2001.

-Lamitan became a city in July 2007, although it remains in the ARMM.
-It is on the northeastern coast of Basilan, where most of Basilan's plains are.
-Lamitan is experiencing a renewed economic vigor that continues to power the rest of the province's otherwise lackluster growth.
-A November 18, 2008, decision of the Supreme Court, however, effectively voided the law converting Lamitan to a city after the League of Cities of the Philippines filed a petition earlier in the year.
-With 16 other local government units, Lamitan's cityhood was again voided in a Supreme Court decision handed down on August 26, 2010, returning it to the status of municipality.
-On February 17, 2011, the supreme court upheld for the third time the cityhood of Lamitan and 15 other towns in the Philippines.
+However, for regional and statistical purposes, Isabela is grouped under Zamboanga Peninsula.

-Lamitan was proclaimed the new capital of Basilan since 2001, when Isabela opted out of the ARMM in a plebiscite held that year.
-Most provincial offices of the ARMM for Basilan are in Lamitan.
-Lamitan derives its name from Sultan Kudarat's capital town in the Mindanao mainland — Ramitan.
+Lamitan is the capital, as well as a component city, of Basilan, located on the Basilan island's northeastern coast.
+Most Bangsamoro regional offices that serve the province are located in the city.
+Lamitan was proclaimed as the new capital of Basilan since 2017.
+The locality derives its name from Sultan Kudarat's capital town in the Mindanao mainland — Ramitan.
 The Iranun Sultan built a fortified base in the area to serve as a staging ground for raids on Spanish Zamboanga.
 The native Yakans regarded this as "a place where people from Ramitan stayed" or Kuta Ramitan.
 Eventually, the wooden fortress was razed to the ground by Gov. Gen. Corcuera in 1637.
 Natives just called the place "Ramitan", and substituting 'R' with 'L', the place gradually became known as simply Lamitan.
-It became the province's capital since 2017.
+In 2007, its status was elevated from a municipality to a city, but was declared unconstitutional by the Supreme Court in 2008, reverting it to being a municipality, until the court overturned its decision in 2011.